lsuhadolnik/VSCode-NWRM/README.md

    ```bash
    npm run build
    ```
+3. Copy `.env.example` to `.env` and set `DYNAMICS_CRM_CLIENT_ID` to your Azure AD client ID.
-3. Launch the extension in the Extension Development Host:
+4. Launch the extension in the Extension Development Host:
    ```bash
    code .
    ```